SaakethReddy2006/Ethical-Hacking-Workshop/Module-06-Ethical-Hacking/Installation-Guide/Kali-Tools.md

 # 🐉 Module 06 — Ethical Hacking
-# 📥 Complete Tool Installation Guide
+# 📥 Kali Tools Installation Guide

 This guide contains the installation, purpose, and verification procedures for the tools prepared for **Module 06 — Ethical Hacking**.